MyNameIsTrez/pixel-sorter/README.md

 ## Installation

-The program will let you know if you don't have OpenCL installed yet:

 1. Clone this repository and `cd` into it
 2. Install the requirements by running `pip install -r requirements.txt`
 3. See all the options by running `python sort.py --help`